Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Our Evolutionary Algorithm Approach

 \subsection{Fitness Function Definition}

-We can measure the interaction between an input beam with polarization $\mathbf{S^h_{\boldsymbol{i}}}$ with a homogeneous optical element $\mathbf{J}$ with the help of an optical arrangement known as the Mach-Zehnder interferometer shown in Fig.~\ref{fig:arrangement}~\cite{Garza-Soto}.
-The beam splitters (BSs) divide the beam with a 50:50 split ratio.
-The $\mathbf{QWP}$ and the $\mathbf{HWP}$ creates the desired input polarization through the parameters $\alpha$ and $\beta$.
-The element $\mathbf{J}$ represents the uncharacterized optical element, and the CCD camera is used to photograph the interference pattern.
+We can measure the interaction between an input beam (Thorlabs HNL050LB - HeNe) with polarization $\mathbf{S^h_{\boldsymbol{i}}}$ and a homogeneous optical element $\mathbf{J}$ with the help of an optical arrangement known as the Mach-Zehnder interferometer shown in Fig.~\ref{fig:arrangement}~\cite{Garza-Soto}.
+The $\mathbf{Q}$ (Thorlabs WPQ10M-633 - Ø1") and the $\mathbf{H}$ (Thorlabs WPH10M-633 - Ø1") creates the desired input polarization through the parameters $\alpha$ and $\beta$ using a motorized precision rotation stage controllers (Thorlabs KPRM1E - Ø1").
+The beam splitters (BSs) (Thorlabs BSW10 - Ø1") divide the beam with a 50:50 split ratio.
+The element $\mathbf{J}$ represents the uncharacterized optical element, and the CCD camera (Thorlabs DCU223M) is used to photograph the interference pattern.
 The photograph is used to obtain the fitness value as follows.
+The analitycal experimentation takes into account the limitations of the rotation stage controllers and the definition of the camera.
+The rotation stage controllers have minimum step of $0.03^{\circ}$ and a accuracy of 0.1\%.
+Thus, the genotype of an individual is rounded to the nearest interval and a 0.1\% random error taken from the normal distribution is added.
+Similarly, the CCD camera has a resolution of $1024 \times 768$ pixels, which was also considered.

 Recall that the fitness of an individual is determined by the interaction between the polarization states before and after traversing through $\mathbf{J}$, so let $\mathbf{S^{h}_{\boldsymbol{o}}}$ be the state of polarization of the beam after traversing $\mathbf{J}$.
 We can measure the contrast of the interference between $\mathbf{S^h_{\boldsymbol{i}}}$ and $\mathbf{S^{h}_{\boldsymbol{o}}}$ to evaluate the change of the original polarization state.
 The contrast in the interference pattern is known as the interferometric visibility, and it can be described as